jellekralt/Responsive-Tabs/README.md

         startCollapsed: 'tabs' // Start with the panels collapsed if the view is currently tab based
         startCollapsed: 'accordion' // Start with the panels collapsed if the view is currently accordion based

+### Disabled tabs
+An array with zero based integers that define the tabs that should be disabled

+        disabled: [0,2] // Disables the first and third tab

 ### Active tab
 An 0 based integer that defines the initial opened tab on load.